OlivierLD/raspberry-coffee/Serial.IO/README.md

 Process finished with exit code 0
 ```
-If you are running from a Raspberry PI, you need sudo access.
+If you are running from a Raspberry Pi, you need sudo access.
 Run the script named `runArduinoSample` instead.

-On the Raspberry PI, the Serial port needs to be accessed as `root`.
+On the Raspberry Pi, the Serial port needs to be accessed as `root`.
 In case Gradle cannot do that, you can use the provided script named `runArduionoSample`.
 ```
 $ ./runArduinoSample
 ```